web counter

 The first step towards using it is to familiarise yourself with the nine Enneagram types and start to get a sense of your own type.
 In my next few posts I’ll describe the nine types, but before we get to that here’s a short questionnaire to help you identify your type.
 It’s a shortened version of the Riso-Hudson Enneagram Type Indicator (RHETI) devised by well-known Enneagram authors Don Richard Riso and Russ Hudson.

-Enneagram — 10 minute questionnaire
+Enneagram — free 10 minute questionnaire

 I’m offering the link here to help you take the first step towards recognising your type - but don’t be too quick to jump to conclusions.
 It took me several months (and some brutal feedback from a well-meaning friend!) before I identified my own type correctly.